Private Health Insurance and the Affordable Care Act

 How will it affect your private health insurance?
 Will you gain or lose benefits?
 Will premiums go up or down?
 What’s the bottom line here?
 To help you cut through the noise and settle on the facts, EINSURANCE presents this brief guide to how your individual health insurance may change in the future.

-What Has Changed for Private Individual Health Insurance Since 2010?
+What Has Changed for Private Health Insurance Since 2010?

 The Affordable Care Act (ACA) triggered big changes in private health insurance almost immediately, putting in place new regulations designed to protect consumers and lower the cost of private insurance.